zennlyu/Entries_Algorithms/src/com/princeton/algs4/BSorting/MergeSort/README.md

 }
 ```

-**Eliminate the copy to the auxiliary array.** Save time (but not space) by switching the role of the input and auxiliary array in each recursive call.
+**Eliminate the copy to the auxiliary array.** Save time (but not space) by switching the role of the input and auxiliary array in each recursive call.（2.2.11）

 ```java
 private static void merge(Comparable[] a, Comparable[] aux, int lo, int mid, int hi)